Chris-McGonigle/bash-boris/README.md

 Again instead of using standard holes, as the main game area was to be a street, it was decided to use man hole covers to maintain the game theme.

 The colours used reflect the colours used in the background, namely blues, reds and whites.
 This was specifcially chosen to mirror the colours of the UK national flag, again to keep the theme consistent throughout.
-Fredoka and Raleway were intially chosen as site fonts, with Raleway being the predominant font used.
+Fredoka and Raleway were chosen as site fonts, with Raleway being the predominant font used.
 These fonts are modern, legible and make it easy for the user to understand any text areas in the site.

 For the moles, again on theme, a picture of the Prime Ministers head was used.
 To ensure the game remained fun and light hearted, and so as to not be accused of bullying or bad taste, the decision was taken to cartoonise all of the image elements.